CampusAI/CampusAI.github.io/_experiments/autonomous_driving/autonomous_driving.md

 ### State-space
 - **Next n checkpoints relative position**: For the agent to learn what direction to go it is essential that it knows where the next n checkpoints are located w.r.t. itself.
-Latest trained models use n = 4.
 In order to efficiently drive through the maze it is critical to not only know the next checkpoint but also be able to anticipate and adapt the trajectory considering future movements.
-- **Relative velocity**: To capture the current dynamic state of the vehicle, the agent needs to know its velocity, both in the forward direction and in the lateral –to understand when its drifting.
+- **Relative velocity**: To capture the current dynamic state of the vehicle, the agent needs to know its velocity, both in the forward direction and in the lateral(to understand when its drifting).
 - **”Lidar”**: These values represent the distance to closest obstacles for fixed directions in vehicle frame, simulating a lidar sensor without noise.
-Our tests show that an agent aware of its obstacle surroundings outperforms a blind one.
-Latest trained model for the car uses 12 rays (9 in front and 3 in the back).
-Similarly, we used 24 rays evenly spaced for the drone.
+Our [tests](/pdf/autonomous_driving.pdf) show that an agent aware of its obstacle surroundings outperforms a blind one.

 ### Reward system